ray-dorai/armyourmind/sources.md

 Fangs of the Lone Wolf, Dodge Billingsley

 Mind Over Muscle, Jigaro Kano
 Jeet Kune Do, Bruce Lee
+Mastering Jujitsu, John Danaher

 A New Conception of War, Ian T. Brown
 The Microsociology of Violence, Randall Collins